errbufferoverfl/garden.errbufferoverfl.me/notebook/seeds-trees-fruit-digital-gardening-with-intent.md

 categories:
   - Fruit
   - Meta
-image-alt: "A bushel of red apples hanging on a tree."
 ---

 > **Today, the imagination behind the internet is dominantly shaped by militarization, consumerism, and surveillance.
 Given the options, I understand the desire to log off and dream in greener places.**